jessicant/GDPR-KV/README.md

 ## Planned Features

-The following API endpoints are planned for future updates:
+The following API endpoint is planned for future updates:

-- **Record Deletion** – `DELETE /subjects/{subjectId}/records/{recordKey}` to tombstone and schedule purge of a record
 - **Subject Erasure** – `DELETE /subjects/{subjectId}` to mark subject for erasure and trigger deletion of all records

 ### Documentation